hanse/hot-redux-chassis/README.md

 This repo is a playground for modern web development techniques with a focus on the [React](https://facebook.github.io/react/) eco-system.
 It is rapidly changing to adopt new versions of popular npm packages and ideas from the community.
 The code shows how one can glue a mix of these packages together to create cool projects.
 In addition, the repo itself can serve as a starting point for new projects.

-A live production build is always available on [https://hot-redux-chassis.now.sh](https://hot-redux-chassis.now.sh).
+A live production build is always available on [https://hot-redux-chassis.now.sh](https://hot-redux-chassis.now.sh) (admin:admin).

 ## Features